ECLECTICA LOGO

 First, know that your piece will be edited before it is published.
 You will have an opportunity to discuss those and additional edits prior to the piece going "live" to the readers.
 Authors who feel their writing is sacrosanct, and that any alteration of it by an editor constitutes a personal violation, would do better to send their work elsewhere.

 Second, although seemingly in contradiction to the first point, your work should be in what you consider to be a finished state at the time of submission.
-As such, you should not, after having submitted a piece, send a revised version of it at a later date.
-Without going into all the details of why this is not a good idea, we just hope you'll take our word for it that this is not a good idea.
 It's especially disconcerting when an author responds to an acceptance notice with a revision.
 If we liked your work as it was, we liked it as it was.
 We also don't have time to read another version of it when we're scrambling to put an issue together, nor do we have the inclination or the patience to figure out how the new version differs from the old.
+And, as is often the case, if we have started to mark up your piece in HTML, substituting a new version would mean starting over from scratch—an unattractive prospect given that none of the people associated with this magazine get paid for the many hours we spend working on it.

 Removing Old Work